JakeWharton/ActionBarSherlock/download.md

     project.
 Create a new Android project in Eclipse using the `library/` folder as the existing source.
 Then, in your project properties, add the created project under the 'Libraries' section of the 'Android' category.
- 2. If you use maven to build you Android project, you can simply add a dependency for this project.
+ 2. If you use maven to build your Android project you can simply add a dependency for this library.

         <dependency>
           <groupId>com.actionbarsherlock</groupId>